What you need to know about divorce in Georgia

 Your Georgia Divorce can be a nightmare

 Legal Papers.
 Lawyers.
 Judges.
 Financial Discovery.
 Custody Evaluations.
 Hearings & Conferences.
-Mediation.
+Court.
 Trials.
 A lot of time wasted.
 And Attorney Fees.
 It can feel like you’re losing everything.

-You can get divorced the right way: With your sanity, your business, your reputation, and your future intact.
+You can get divorced the right way – Without Court: With your sanity, your business, your reputation, and your future intact.

 A Good First Step

 Learn how to recognize and understand the important legal divorce issues.